 links should generally open in the same window (unless they invoke a different application), because it’s the user who can and should control how links are handled (like opening a link in a new window if so desired), and

 links do not need any particular highlighting (unless, again, invoking different applications as for email or document links, which can be addressed also through appropriate link wording as in e.g.

 Now, finally and to work with another principle for good measure, it usually pays off to keep it simple.
 That means, a plain simple

-a@href—the bare anchor element from the beginning—that is styled so to be recognizable as a link and indicates when it has been visited should really be enough in 99% of all cases.
+a@href—the bare anchor element from the beginning—that is styled so as to be recognizable as a link and indicates when it has been visited should be enough in 99% of all cases.

 Tying this all together, and as I said in my response to the WebAIM question, use simple links, skip the extras, and don’t worry about them, the links.
 That’s my view, on links and accessibility.